cschneid-the-elder/rants/apps-tuning-with-le.md

 ### TL;DR

 If you're using LE in a job step, start with an LE-conforming module.
 Specify ALL31(ON) and CBLPSHPOP(OFF) when you can.
+In specific all-COBOL run units investigate RTEREUS.
 Specify the CICS AUTODST(ON) SIT option.
 Use the LE storage report (RPTSTG(ON)) to get values to use in HEAP and STACK _initSize_ parameters.
 Use the defaults for STORAGE if you can, seriously don't specify a value for _dsaAllocValue_ other than NONE.
 For PL/I and/or C/C++ applications take a look at HEAPPOOLS.
 You may want to implement custom CEEUOPTs for performance critical CICS transactions.

 ### Prefatory Remarks